Exploring Different App Builders

 First, create an account at https://thunkable.com/#/.
 Once you've finished that, let's go over how to set up your device:

-At the point you should have choose your app builder or programming language and have your computer set up so that you can start learning how to code apps!
+At this point you should have choose your app builder or programming language and have your computer set up so that you can start learning how to code apps!

 - Which App builder or programming language are you using?
 Why did you choose this one?